zplizzi/zplizzi.github.io/pages/ai-safety.md

 ### Podcasts

 I'm not usually a big fan of podcasts, but these gave me a lot of insight into the views of specific leading AI safety researchers.
-The one with Paul Christiano was especially wide-ranging and my personal favorite.

 - 80,000 hours [Dr Paul Christiano on how OpenAI is developing real solutions to the 'AI alignment problem', and his vision of how humanity will progressively hand over decision-making to AI systems][paul podcast]
 - 80,000 hours [Dr Dario Amodei on OpenAI and how AI will change the world for good and ill][dario podcast]